 Edge Grove, Aldenham Village

 Muddy says: This friendly co-ed day and boarding prep school has a family ethos and a creative and dynamic approach to learning.
-Close to St Albans and Watford, and with 28 acres, it feels both town and country.

 Facilities: Excellent.
 There’s an outdoor swimming pool.
 There are netball and tennis courts in a restored walled garden.
 (Are you getting the house-party vibe?).
 Edge Grove excels at sport and there are many national wins.
 Pupils here do three games sessions a week.
 It’s all inclusive: teams are from A – I. Girls play cricket and hockey and rounders are mixed.
 As well as the 9 acres of playing fields and pitches for cricket, hockey, rugby and seven six-a-side football, there’s an astro-turf hockey pitch and a croquet lawn.
 Edge Grove hosts the national prep schools tennis table tennis championships.